kakigoorisan/jinkotino/README.md

 ## How to use
 ①If you do not invite this bot to your discord server, you must invite this bot to your discord server.

+②(If you did not make a channel to talk with AI, you must make a specialty channel)

+ Please type the command ".setchannelid" where you want to talk with AI

-②Please type command ".talks".
+③Please type command ".talks".
 It means "talk start".

-③Then you can enjoy talking with the AI
+④Then you can enjoy talking with the AI

 *if you want to stop talking with AI, all you have to do is to type the command "talke".
 It means "talk ends"